uit-gamelab-s24/uit-gamelab-s24.github.io/index.md

 Technologies to be used are TBA.

 In addition to being evaluated on the successful completion of the game you will be evaluated on the technical design and implementation within chosen technologies.
 From code patterns, architecture and implementation to database schema and clients-erver communications.
 The evaluation is done in collaboration between representatives of the local game industry and the faculty itself.

+For the grade the project counts 80% and a presentation of the project (20%).

 ## Lecture plan and course timeline